bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             related yourself.

       .. container:: outline-3
-         :name: outline-container-org495a489
+         :name: outline-container-orga325b55

          .. rubric:: 7.3.
 Manage /proc file with seq_file
-            :name: org495a489
+            :name: orga325b55

          .. container:: outline-text-3
             :name: text-7-3

-            As we have seen, writing a /proc file may be quite "complex".
+            As we have seen, writing a /proc file may be "complex".
 So to help people writting /proc file, there is an API named seq_file that helps formating a /proc file for output.
-It's based on sequence, which is composed of 3
-            functions: start(), next(), and stop().
+It's based on sequence, which is composed of 3 functions: start(), next(), and stop().
 The seq_file API starts a sequence when a user read the /proc file.

             A sequence begins with the call of the function start().
 If the return is a non NULL value, the function next() is